 A. Cruises to nowhere, which traditionally dock in a Florida port but conduct their operations at sea, outside of the boundaries of Florida, are not regulated.
 We do not have any information regarding “cruises to nowhere.”

 Q. Where can I find information on the Racing Commission?

 A. Florida does not have a Racing Commission; the Florida Division of Pari-Mutuel Wagering has assumed all duties and responsibilities normally carried out by a racing commission.

 Q. Where are the racetracks in Florida?

 A. There are sixteen greyhound tracks, six jai-alai frontons, three thoroughbred tracks, two quarterhourse tracks, and one harness racing track in Florida.
 These facilities are located throughout the State.
-You may view the Division’s web site at www.myfloridalicense.com/dbpr/pmw/documents/FACILITIESMAP.pdf to locate a facility near you.
+You may view the Division’s Track and Fronton Information webpage for a link to a map of facilities to locate a facility near you. www.myfloridalicense.com/dbpr/pmw/track.html

 Q. Is there harness racing (also known as standardbred, trotters, pacers, sulkies) in Florida?

 A. Pompano Park, located in Pompano Beach offers harness racing almost year round.